FelicianoTech/www.feliciano.tech/src/content/blog/2013-04-06-dell-does-it-again-announces-the-alienware-x51-running-ubuntu.md

 Ubuntu made some great headway in 2012 and the excitement doesn&#8217;t seem to be over.
 Dell has announced that their gaming desktop, the Alienware X51 will now ship with Ubuntu as an option.<!--more-->

-On Alienware's new [Ubuntu page][alienware], they claim 3 reasons for "Why Ubuntu":
+On Alienware's new Ubuntu page (now defunct), they claim 3 reasons for "Why Ubuntu":

 * Simple and stylish
 * Fast and secure